ValFil-ex/small-study-projects/README.md

 ----------------------------------------------

-## RENTIERE - a Wordpress plugin to add custom post type, custom taxonomy and a custom block
+## RENTIERE - a Wordpress plugin to add custom post type 'Rentier', custom taxonomy 'Nasenfarbe' and a custom block 'Reindeer Poem'

 Implemented using php, js, css (Docker for dev)